olm3ca/PixelbookOSX/README.md

     - It will generate a serial number to be used on your machine.
 Yours must be different than the one used in the included EFI in order to set up iCloud / iMessage / Facetime / etc.
     - Final tip: our serial numbers on hackintosh builds should **not** pass validation on [Apple's Check Coverage site](https://checkcoverage.apple.com/).
 You will want to verify that before using your serial number.

-9. Get to know [OpenCore's guide](https://dortania.github.io/OpenCore-Install-Guide/) on this hackintosh build, and download [ProperTree](https://github.com/corpnewt/ProperTree) to get familiar with our config.plist.
+9. **Required final step 2** Download [ProperTree](https://github.com/corpnewt/ProperTree) and mount your EFI partition.
+Open the config.plist file.
+    - In ProperTree, change the "ROM" section in the PlatformInfo/Generic to the actual MAC address of your wifi card.

+10. Read the [OpenCore guide](https://dortania.github.io/OpenCore-Install-Guide/) on how to this hackintosh build.

-10. Still being worked on:
+11. Still being worked on:
     - Screen brightness
     - Keyboard brightness
     - Sound (who knows, maybe we can get it working)
     - Upgrade to Catalina / Big Sur.
 This is problematic as we have never been able to get graphics acceleration working on either.
-With this same EFI it fails to boot.
-Using an invalid iGPU, it boots, but performance is horrible.
+Want to try it?
+Follow these steps:
+    - Mount your EFI and edit your config.plist with ProperTree.
+Scroll down to Device Properties, PciRoot(0x0)/Pci(0x2,0x0)
+    - Remove all child entries except AAPL,ig-platform-id
+    - Change AAPL,ig-platform-id to 01001659.
+    - It boots, but performance is sluggish as VRAM is limited to 8mb.